jpinna99/dnd-character-builder/AB_campaign_notes.md

 # List of Known Characters
 ## Oakvale
-- Vorath: blue dragonborn blacksmith at the Ironclad Hearth who asks us to retrieve a hammer from the Mystic Cavern.
+- Vorath: member of the Blades, blue dragonborn blacksmith at the Ironclad Hearth who asks us to retrieve a hammer from the Mystic Cavern.
 He is the man who defeated death
-- Bramblin: A Blade gnome who we met in an inn and gave us information and rendevous point to meet Vorath.
+- Bramblin: A Blades gnome who we met in an inn and gave us information and rendevous point to meet Vorath.
 We encounter him again in the raider's camp where he is a prisoner and near death.
-- Varis: A Blade tiefling who hired us to defend Lord Rennic, then gave us another chance to prove ourselves
+- Varis: A Blades tiefling who hired us to defend Lord Rennic, then gave us another chance to prove ourselves

 ## Greenest
 - Thorgar Ironvein: wound up in Greenest with his group on a mission commissioned by the Slayers Take (monster hunting guild) to kill a hag, but got trapped here in Greenest by the siege on the town.
 - Escobert the Red: red-headed dwarf who works for Governor Nighthill in Greenest.
 A military expert and competent fighter, Thalia recognized him when they met
 - Governor Nighthill: leader of Greenest.
 Pays us to find out about raider's camp.
 Gives us use of safe space for home base.
 - Priest Aeden: priest of the Temple of Chauntea
+- Nesim Waladra: injured monk who informs us that her brother is missing (Leosin)

 ## Roaches
 - Thedra: female gnome